BryanSchuetz/mcp/all-project-pages/colombia-equitable-finance-activity.markdown

 ---
 title: Colombia—Equitable Finance Activity
 ---

 date: 2022-10-03 17:50:00 Z
 published: false
 summary: The Colombia Equitable Finance Activity (EFA) partners with underserved populations, the financial services sector, and the Government of Colombia to address the demand, supply, and enabling environment constraints that limit access to formal financial services for rural and conflict-affected Colombians.
 start: 2022
-end: 2027
+end: 2024
-client: U.S. Agency for International Development
+client: U.S. Government
 solutions:
 - Economic Growth
 - Finance and Investment